 So working in a Japanese company isn't easy.
+People have died of over work, and there are new laws being introduced in 2018 in an attempt to reduce these deaths and wrecked families.
 But it completely opened up my work life with the yearly overseas conference and other business trips I was involved with.
 There was real career development for me.

 General life in Japan is very good, it is the corporate side that makes it tough.

 If I was someone that loved sailing or went to the beach and surfing, then Japan wouldn't be the place for me at all.
 I am not that person though.